TYPO3/coding-standards/README.md

 composer exec php-cs-fixer
 ```

-Leave a note on how you set it up on GitHub Actions or GitLab CI/CD so this
+Have a look at our GitHub Actions [Continuous Integration workflow](https://github.com/TYPO3/coding-standards/blob/main/.github/workflows/continuous-integration.yml)
-document can be even more helpful for everybody.
+to get an idea on how to automate your testing workflows using this package.

 ## What's next?